Nimblr/docs/crossroads-integration.md

 ### #getContact
 Retrieves a contact.
 This method retrieves all the information of a contact using their `externalId`.
-Unlike the previous method (searchContacts) which is used when the externalId is unknown, this method allows obtaining complete details of the contact, including their name, phone number, and other important parameters necessary to contact them, either by call or SMS.
+Unlike the previous method (searchContacts), which is used when the externalId is unknown, this method allows obtaining complete details of the contact, including their name, phone number, and other important parameters necessary to contact them, either by call or SMS.

 Returns @[Contact](#Contact)